Effects of turbulence in the Circumnuclear Disk: Numerical Methods

-where $v_{esc,i}(r)$ is the escape velocity of an SPH particle at radius $r$, $n_0 = 10$ \invcmcube\ is the assumed outflow number density where it strikes the inner edge of the CND (the simulations by \citealt{Blank2016MNRAS.459.1721B} assumed an outflow density of $n_0=100$ \invcmcube\ at $r=0.5$~pc.
+where $v_{esc,i}(r)$ is the escape velocity of an SPH particle at radius $r$, $n_0 = 10$ \invcmcube\ is the assumed number density of the wind where it strikes the inner edge of the CND (the simulations by \citealt{Blank2016MNRAS.459.1721B} assumed an outflow density of $n_0=100$ \invcmcube\ at $r=0.5$~pc.
 However, since the outflow's density decreases by $1/r^2$, $n_0\approx10$ \invcmcube\ at $r=1.5$~pc), and $n_i$ is the number density of an SPH particle at the inner edge of the CND.
-Finally, we add the free parameter $f$ in order to adjust the magnitude of this radial velocity so that the inner edge maintains a stable radius.
+Finally, we add the free parameter $\zeta$ in order to adjust the magnitude of this radial velocity so that the inner edge maintains a stable radius.
 This also avoids launching particles off to infinity, which creates numerical errors in the simulations.
-In our calculations, $f = 0.15$.
+In our calculations, $\zeta = 0.15$.

 We note that this treatment is artificial, since a realistic treatment of the NSC's outflow proves to be extremely difficult with Gadget2.
-However, our goal here is only to prevent the rapid inflow caused by the turbulence, which causes numerical problems when particles pile up near the origin.
+However, our goal here is only to prevent the rapid inward migration provoked by the turbulence, which causes numerical problems when particles pile up near the origin.